|

 • Colorful and light clothes

-These are just some essentials, but if you are looking for the ultimate summer vacation packing guide, out the ultimate beach vacation packing guide.
+These are just some essentials, but if you are looking for the ultimate summer vacation packing guide, check out the ultimate beach vacation packing guide.

 Nightlife and Bars